EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 }
 ```

-Now we're ready to actually send something over our new socket.
+Now we’re ready to actually send something over our new socket.
 Postgres expects the startup packet to be in a certain format.
-We'll follow that format, but send it an invalid protocol number, 3.1.
-The rest of the information does not really matter, but we'll also tell it we're connecting as user "pg".
+We’ll follow that format, but send it an invalid protocol number, 3.1.
+The rest of the information does not really matter, but we’ll also tell it we’re connecting as user “pg”.
 Finally, we read back in the message, extract the file and line number, and spit them back out to the user:

 ```perl
 ## Build and sent the packet